GenesisAnalyst/GenesisAnalyst/README.md

 💬 I'm a data enthusiast.
 My journey began in tech sales, where I honed my research and analytical skills by identifying customer needs, analyzing market trends, and exceeding sales quotas through data-driven insights.
 While my experience spans various industries, from legal services to hospitality, my true passion lies in deciphering the stories hidden within data.
 This passion led me to pursue a Data Analyst Bootcamp Certification, which is currently in Progress.
 Beyond technical skills like EXCEL, SQL Server, MySQL, Python, Tableau, Microsoft Power BI, and experience with Sharepoint, I possess strong analytical thinking, communication, and problem-solving abilities honed through managing databases, generating reports, CRM dashboards, and building effective sales pipelines.

 🤓 I'm excited to continue this self-learning journey and ready to dive into the next learning adventure.
+If you are on a similar journey or want to connect, please feel free to reach out.
+I love to connect!

 - 🔭 I'm currently working on my portfolios.
 One of them will be for New York Citi Bikes.
 - 👩‍🏫 I'm taking a PL-300 Microsoft Power BI Data Analyst Certification Training Program at The University of Texas.